Triston Casas Player Props: Red Sox vs. Rockies

 Triston Casas At The Plate

-- Casas has eight doubles, a triple, seven home runs and 33 walks while batting .196.
+- Casas is batting .199 with eight doubles, a triple, seven home runs and 35 walks.

-- In 44.8% of his 58 games this season, Casas has picked up at least one hit.
-He's also had eight multi-hit games.
+- Casas has reached base via a hit in 27 games this season (of 59 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.